the research prize is on hiatus for the 2023-24 academic year. Please check back for the 2024-25 cycle in fall 2024.

 2014: Dr. Jina Yoo, associate teaching professor of communication at University of Missouri-St. Louis

-The conference registration fee is waived and hotel rooms are provided to prize finalists.
+The conference registration fee is waived for prize finalists.

-Conference organizers work with the winners to discuss specifications for their presentations and to coordinate travel arrangements.
+Conference organizers work with the winners to discuss specifications for their presentations.

 Questions about the prize should be directed to Matt Sheehan, Managing Director, Center for Public Interest Communications.